-Jean Dunois, the famous "bastard of Orléans" (Joan of Arc's comrade in arms), received the seigneury of Beaugency in 1442 by his marriage with Marie d'Harcourt.
+Jean Dunois, famous "bastard of Orléans" (Joan of Arc's comrade in arms), received the seigneury of Beaugency in 1442 when he married Marie d'Harcourt.

-Whereas the tour Cesar is in ruins, nowadays, destroyed mainly during war of religion, the chateau Dunois escaped from dilapidations.
+Whereas tour Cesar is in ruins, nowadays, destroyed mainly during wars of religion, the chateau Dunois escaped from dilapidations.

-Sold during the Revolution, Loiret's département bought it and transformed it into a place for destitute, then in 1928 into a regional museum.
+Sold during the Revolution, Loiret departement bought it and transformed it into a place for the destitute, then in 1928 into a regional museum.